smolsn13/ryokou/README.md

 ## User Stories
 User 1: Frank is a college student looking for a summer getaway.
 He needs a quick, online way to organize his trip plans so he knows where to eat in New York with his limited budget.
+He also wants to know which bars are popular with college students.

 User 2: Sally is a working mom who has a limited amount of time to plan her family vacation.
 She wants to use Yelp to look up food options ahead of time, but doesn't want to write down all the restaurant names and addresses she finds.